Ridesharing & Transportation Network Companies

 Why don’t we allow ridesharing companies to conduct their own background checks?

 Safety is and always has been our top priority.
-We want to make sure the right standards are met so you can have a safe ride.
-The recently approved bylaw amendments allow for an automated application system to be used, which will speed up the process to apply for a Transportation Network Driver’s Licence.
+We want to make sure the right standards (and Provincial requirements) are met so you can have a safe ride.